fret2buzz/specs-on-image/README.md

 Specs on Image is a Photoshop script for web designers and front-end engineers

 ### Install
+1. Load into Photoshop 'specOnImage.atn' action
-1. Place .jsx files in the Photoshop Scripts folder.
+2. Place .jsx files in the Photoshop Scripts folder.
 If you have more than one version of Photoshop, place the script in the Scripts folder of each version.
 OS X: `/Applications/[Photoshop]/Presets/Scripts/`
 Windows: `C:\[Program Files]\Adobe\[Photoshop]\Presets\Scripts`
 2. Restart Photoshop.
 The scripts should now be available in `File ▸ Scripts ▸ widthXheight`,
 `File ▸ Scripts ▸ widthXheightSave`.
-3. Next, let’s make a shortcut. `Edit ▸ Keyboard Shortcuts...`
+3. Next, let’s make a shortcut. `Edit ▸ Keyboard Shortcuts...` e.g. for widthXheight

-e.g.
-for widthXheight
 OS X: `Shift+Cmd+W`
 Windows: `Shift+Ctrl+W`
 for widthXheightSave
 OS X: `Shift+Cmd+R`
 Windows: `Shift+Ctrl+R`

-4. Load into Photoshop 'specOnImage.atn' action

 ### Usage